 Upon arrival to Catalina, stop in at the Catalina Island Visitor’s Bureau.
 They’re super helpful and will tell you all about the island and what to do based on your interests!

-When my husband and I arrived on Catalina Island, we enjoyed coffee, miniature golf, and a tour of the island which included a visit to the Catalina Island Museum.
+When you take a trip here, coffee, miniature golf, and a tour of the island which included a visit to the Catalina Island Museum are a must.
 Even though the island is small, there are plenty of things to do to keep the whole family entertained.

 Catalina Island History

 Santa Catalina Island has been inhabited for at least 8000 years.
 At the time of first European contact in 1542, it is thought that the Native Americans living on Santa Catalina Island called their island Pimu and themselves Pimungans.

 In 1846, Santa Catalina Island was awarded to Thomas Robbins by Mexican Governor Pio Pico as a Mexican land grant.